GLOBAL MARKETS-German government deal lifts euro, helps stocks

 ASIA TENSES

 MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.1 percent.
-Shares in Japan weakened 0.4 percent to slip further from a six-month peak touched on Monday .
+Shares in Japan weakened by 0.4 percent to slip further from a six-month peak touched on Monday.

-In commodities trading, U.S. light sweet crude oil fell $1.41, or 1.51 percent, to $92.27 per barrel after oil industry group American Petroleum Institute reported a 6.9-million-barrel rise in crude oil inventories, far more than the 600,000 barrels expected by analysts.
-Brent edged 62 cents highter to $111.50.
+In commodities, Brent crude was capped around $111 a barrel after oil industry group American Petroleum Institute (API) reported a 6.9 million-barrel rise in crude oil inventories, far more than the 600,000 barrels expected by analysts.

+Investors have also concluded that a deal between Iran and world powers, which had caused a sharp fall in oil prices, will not bring an immediate increase in crude supplies.

 * Russia, Iraq say too early to discuss output-cut extension (Adds comments, updates prices)